BarryJCuda/European-Super-League-Constitution/README.md

 ### Free Agency ###

+- Free agency/waivers will be based on the FAAB system.
-- Each team will receive $300 for a Free Agency Aquisition Budget
+- Each team will receive $300 for a Free Agency Aquisition Budget at the start of week 1 of the NFL season.
-- Minimum bid to get a FA off waivers is $1
+- Minimum bid to get a FA off waivers is $0
-- FAAB dollars are not tradeable
+- FAAB dollars are not tradeable, nor will they roll over to next season.
-- There is a two Day waiting period for waivers to clear
+- There is a two Day waiting period for dropped players to clear waivers.
+- Waivers will lock when games begin and process on Wednesdays.
+- Free agency/waivers will close following the completion of the playoffs and will not reopen until the conclusion of our rookie draft.
+- When free agency/waivers recommence following the rookie draft, each team will receive an off season budget of $300 that will be topped back up to $300 at the start of week 1 of the NFL season.

 ### Trades ###
-- Trades will be subject to a 24 hour review period.
-All trades will be accepted unless obvious collusion takes place.
-If anyone has any concerns regarding collusion in trades these should be raised with the commissioner.
-If the commissioner has serious suspicions about a trade, it will be put to a league vote.
+- All trades will be processed on acceptance by all parties without a review period.
+All trades will be allowed unless obvious collusion takes place.
+If anyone has any concerns regarding collusion in trades, these should be raised with the commissioner.
+If the commissioner has serious suspicions about a trade, the validity of such a trade can be put to a league vote.
+Trades can be reversed by the commissioner if required as a result.
-- Trade deadline is in week 13 (check Sleeper for details).
+- Trade deadline is at the end of week 13 (check Sleeper for details).
 - During the offseason trading is still allowed.
 Trading can re-commence after the completion of the Championship game.
 - Draft picks up to 2 seasons in the future are tradable.
 - Teams must pay dues for any year they trade draft picks in.